 - AWS certified solutions architect — professional: Amazon is the largest provider of cloud computing services, and this certification affirms your ability to design and deploy cloud environments using Amazon Web Services.

-- Salesforce certified development lifecycle and deployment: Employers are desperate for high-end specialists in this cloud-based CRM.
+- Salesforce certified development lifecycle and deployment: Employers are desperate for high-end specialists in this cloud-based customer relationship management (CRM) system.
 This certification is the first step toward becoming a Salesforce certified systems architect.

 Best management certifications